Undergraduate Education Planning

 Certificate Programs

-The University offers certificate programs, a group of university-level courses or related experiences certified by academic units as equivalent to university coursework on this campus.
-Successful completion of a program shall be recognized with a certificate of completion awarded by the University.
+Separate from its undergraduate degrees, the University offers certificate programs, a group of university-level courses or related experience that are open to students enrolled in degree programs as well as those pursuing a more specific educational goal.
+Successful completion of a program is recognized with a certificate of completion awarded by the University.

 Students completing certificate programs are not obligated to meet other University graduation requirements.
 Coursework completed to satisfy certificate programs might be applied to related majors.